If you become unemployed | Our Services | KelaSkip to content

 Read about the benefits young persons can get from Kela.

-If you graduated from an institute of vocational education or a higher education institution, you can receive unemployment benefit after a waiting period of 7 working days.
-Register as a jobseeker with TE Services immediately after graduating if you do not have a job or if you work part-time.
+If you have graduated from an institute of vocational education or an institution of higher education, you can get unemployment benefits after you have completed a waiting period (omavastuuaika) of 7 working days.
+Register as a jobseeker with the employment services of your municipality of residence (kotikunta) immediately after you have graduated if you do not have a job or if you work part time.

 Read more about the work requirement and the unemployment benefits.